-MEETS STANDARD SLIGHTLY BELOW STANDARD

-CP 1 ATTENDANCE

-unexcused absences (absences that are in violation forth by local school policy and by the relevant ing agreement).
+MEETS STANDARDCP 1ATTENDANCE SLIGHTLY BELOW STANDARD Individual has no unexcused absences (absences that are in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).
 Individual has 1 unexcused absence (an absence that is in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).

-CP 2 ON-TIME ARRIVAL

-violation of proce unexcused late arrivals (late arrivals that are in dures set forth by local school policy and by the e bargaining agreement).
+CP 2 ON-TIME ARRIVAL Individual has no unexcused late arrivals (late arrivals that are in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).
 Individual has 1 unexcused late arrival (a late arrival that is in violation of procedures set forth by local school policy and by the relevant collective bargaining agreement).

-CP 3 POLICIES AND PROCEDURES

-procedures (for ex s follows DCPS and local school policies and xample, procedures for submitting student discipline for appropriate staff attire).
+CP 3 POLICIES AND PROCEDURES Individual always follows DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire).
 With rare exception, individual follows DCPS and local school policies and procedures (for example, procedures for submitting student discipline referrals, policies for appropriate staff attire).

-CP 4 RESPECT

-interacts with students, colleagues, parents/ mmunity members in a respectful manner.
+CP 4 RESPECT s interacts with students, colleagues, parents/ ommunity members in a respectful manner.
 With rare exception, individual interacts with students, colleagues, parents/guardians, and community members in a respectful manner.